 Implementing automation allows you to determine when an issue was opened, versus how long the 'ball' has been with you and your team.
 The Adjusted Time Open clock for any given issue is paused by any rule that is applied to the issue that has the Pause Clock option toggled.

 Analyze the Process

-There are a few things you will want to consider before creating or adjusting business rules:
+There are a few things you will want to consider before creating or adjusting automation:

 - Who should be responsible for the pending action?
 The responsible user should become aware that they are now in charge of moving the issue forward.

 - How long do you want to wait for a response?
-The escalation rules will fire at a time you configure.
+The workflows will fire at a time you configure.
 Determine how much time you are willing to let the issue sit before an automated action is made to keep the issue moving forward.